-- Ready to shoot: Has a lens build-in, whereas the M5 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M5 requires a separate lens.

 - More compact: Is smaller (102x58mm vs 116x89mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M5).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M5).

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall evaluation.